vatesfr/xen-orchestra/docs/docker_support.md

 #### CoreOS installation

-Now it works, you can make a persistent installation of your CoreOS VM.
+Now that it works, you can make a persistent installation of your CoreOS VM.
 In the same SSH terminal used before, just type:

 ```
 core@core1 ~ $ sudo coreos-install -d /dev/xvda -o xen -C stable